dvrensk/advent-of-code-2020/README.md

 I'm still struggling to find a good balance between using function heads and `case` statements for flow control.
 I guess I always will.

+## Day 10: Path-finding & combinatorics

+My first reaction was to break out Erlang's `digraph`, but it only has functions for shortest path, not for a path that visits all nodes.
+And thinking about the problem a bit made it clear that anything fancy like that would have been a waste of time and efforts.
+In a way, this becomes like school maths problems where the challenge is to translate the text problem to a simple calculation, rather than my everyday work where the challenge is to model the environment, thereby creating entities which can be combined in interesting ways.

 ## Note to self

 Start new solutions with `./new ModuleName`.